Fees and Deposit Limits8/10

 - Cannot work within current brokerage accounts

 Is Betterment the ideal automated investing service for you?
-We’ll try to answer that question with our comprehensive 2017 Betterment review.
+We’ll answer that question with our comprehensive 2017 Betterment review.

 Betterment was one of the very first Robo Advisors in the world of online investing.
 According to recent estimates, the company is managing more than $7 billion worth of assets in 2017 and have more than 200,000 clients around the globe.

-We’ll show you the pros and cons of the service so you can easily decide if the Betterment Robo Advisor is worthy of your attention for 2017.
+We’ll show you the pros and cons of the service so you can easily decide if the Betterment Robo Advisor is worthy of your attention this 2017.

 Fees and Deposit Limits